 Jesus goes on to say, "Therefore I say to you, any sin and blasphemy shall be forgiven people, but blasphemy against the Spirit shall not be forgiven.
 Whoever speaks a word against the Son of Man, it shall be forgiven him; but whoever speaks against the Holy Spirit, it shall not be forgiven him, either in this age or in the age to come" (Matthew 12.31-32 KJV bible).
 This brings us to the point of understanding the true nature of the unpardonable sin.
 Jesus' enemies are so defiant against the truth, and unwilling to confess their own unrighteousness, that they would rather call the work of the Holy Spirit "evil", than to give glory to God.

 So can and does the unpardonable sin still happen?
 That's something of a difficult question.
-It really depends on whether someone is witnessing the genuine presence and power of the Holy Spirit, or the power of suggestion, delusion, and mass-hysteria (the kind of stuff that goes on most of the time).
-I do believe that there is a time coming when the unpardonable sin.
+It really depends on whether someone is witnessing the genuine presence and power of the Holy Spirit, or something else.
+Most people are never in a position to commit the unpardonable sin.
 Still it's wise to be careful about judging acts or displays of faith, even if discern that they aren't genuine.

 During the tribulation, when Christians are delivered up and the Holy Spirit speaks through them, some might charge that it is the voice and power of evil manifesting in them, "And everyone who speaks a word against the Son of Man, it will be forgiven him; but he who blasphemes against the Holy Spirit, it will not be forgiven him.
 When they bring you before the synagogues and the rulers and the authorities, do not worry about how or what you are to speak in your defense, or what you are to say; for the Holy Spirit will teach you in that very hour what you ought to say" (Luke 12.10-12 NASB bible).
 So while the unpardonable sin can only happen under certain circumstances, there is a time coming in the future when it can happen again.